* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 These egg rolls are filled with a tasty mixture of BBQ sauce, pulled pork, and diced jalapenos.

 The recipe recommends dipping these fried treats in extra BBQ sauce, but try them with spinach artichoke dip.
+Its rich, creamy notes are exactly what you need to mellow out the smoky heat from these fusion spring rolls.

 Why we love this recipe: it’s a fun and creative way to enjoy BBQ pulled pork.